ResearchObject/ro2019/cfp.md

 talks, short demos, lightning talks and break-out sessions to further build relationships across scientific domains and RO practitioners.

+RO2019 welcomes submissions of:
+ - abstracts for oral communication (~ 1-2 pages)
+ - short research articles (~ 4-8 pages)
-RO2019 welcomes submissions of academic abstracts (~ 1-2 pages) and short research articles (~ 4-8 pages) on cross-cutting case studies or specific research on topics including, but not limited to:
+ - poster and demo abstracts (~ 1-2 pages)

+on cross-cutting case studies or specific research on topics including, but not limited to:

   FAIR metrics; platforms, infrastructure and tools; lifecycles; access control and secure exchange; examples of exploitation and application; executable